 It would be impossible to explore the vast exhibits in Berlin’s Deutsches Technikmuseum in just one visit.
-The largest exhibits of the Berlin Technology Museum cover the museum’s transport collection.
-You will also find every aspect of industrial technology over a massive exhibition complex.
+The transport collection is the Berlin Technology Museum’s largest exhibit.
+In he massive complex you’ll also find every aspect of industrial technology.

-The museum is located not far from Potzdamer Place and conveniently located near Gleisdreieck U-Bahn.
-An historical industrial site, once the goods yard of the former Anhalter Guterbahnhof railway station now houses the collection.
+The museum is located not far from Potzdamer Place, near Gleisdreieck U-Bahn.
+It was once The historical goods yard of the former Anhalter Guterbahnhof railway station.

-Covering an area of 26,500 square metres it is one of the largest technology museums in Europe, with exhibits displayed over a number of separate buildings.
+It is one of the largest technology museums in Europe.
+The museum covers an area of 26,500 square metres across a number of separate buildings.

 Explore the Berlin Technology Museum